Part One of Series: Lessons about Reversing Climate Change

 The leaves of the tree, using the process called photosynthesis, take in the carbon dioxide and separate the carbon from the oxygen.
 The plant keeps the carbon for its own use and sends the oxygen back to the atmosphere.The process of photosynthesis uses energy and this energy comes from sunlight.

 Animals including humans need oxygen to breathe.
 So, we depend on plants to create oxygen from carbon dioxide.

 You probably know about solar panels that can turn the sun’s energy into electricity, a form of energy used by people.
 Scientists have been inventing ways for making electricity from sunlight for about 115 years.
 But plants have been using the sun’s energy as a power source for at least 2,000 million years.

 Let’s look out the window at the trees.
 Take a moment to consider the idea that the trees are made up of something they take from the air.
 This is scientific truth, not magic, but it feels magical, doesn’t it?
 It seems like plants, including very heavy trees, are something made from nothing.
 But of course air is not nothing.
 Air holds up birds and airplanes.
 You can feel the air against your skin when the wind blows.
-Air is full of substance, but since we can’s see it, it seems empty even though it is not.
+Air is full of substance, but since we can’t see it, it seems empty even though it is not.

 I like to see plants as a condensed or thickened version of air.
 The branches, stems, leaves, roots and fruit are all made of the carbon in the air.
 When forming roots, plants actually bring carbon from the air into the soil.
 Grass, especially the deep-rooted grasses of prairies, bring enormous amount of carbon deep underground.